CYZ0609/BMI_checker/README.md

-a project for education only
+a project for education purpose only